BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ### Reminders & recommendations

-As a users behavior and application usage changes, the current security settings may no longer be appropriate.
-A life-changing amount of funds for one user may be pocket change for another, so it is hard to know what is appropriate in context.
-However, applications can still pro-actively make recommendations and remind users to regularly review their setup.
+As a user's behavior and application usage change, the current security settings may no longer be appropriate.
+A life-changing amount of funds for one user may be pocket change for another, so it is hard to know what is appropriate.
+However, applications can still proactively make recommendations and remind users to review their setup regularly.

 <div class="image-slide-gallery">